-How much pupil premium funding schools and non-mainstream settings receive, how they should spend it and how we hold them to account.
+How much pupil premium funding schools and non-mainstream schools receive, how they should spend it, and how we hold them to account.

 Pupil premium funding is available to:

-- special schools not maintained by the local authority (NMSS)
+- schools maintained by the local authority, including:

 - £935 for pupils in year 7 to year 11

 - identified in the January 2018 school census or the alternative provision census as having left local authority care as a result of:

 - a child arrangements order (previously known as a residence order)